joemarlo/NYC-data/README.md

 - `Subway_turnstiles.R`
 - `Taxi.R`

-`Create_database.R`: creates a database of the Citi-bike, Subway, and (eventually) the Taxi data.
+`Create_database.R`: creates a SQLite database of the Citi-bike, Subway, and (eventually) the Taxi data.
 Shell scripts in each folder must be run first to download the data

 Once the database is created, data can easily be accessed via SQL and [dbplyr](https://dbplyr.tidyverse.org/) queries:
 ```
 # establish the connection to the database
 conn <- dbConnect(RSQLite::SQLite(), "NYC.db")

-# query on disk
+# query and mutate on-disk
 turnstile.df <- tbl(conn, "turnstile.2019.09")
 turnstile.df %>%
   select(Station, Time, Entries, Exits) %>%